makeitworkpress/wp-optimize/README.md

 WP Optimize is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-optimize/).

 ## Usage
 Include the WP Optimize class in your plugin, theme or child theme file by requiring or autoloading the given file.
+You can read more about autoloading in [the readme of wp-autoload](https://github.com/makeitworkpress/wp-autoload).

 ### Choose your optimisations
 Determine which optimizations to run by setting an array of optimisations.